civo/cli/README.md

     targetPort: 8443
     name: example-app
 ```
-	As mentioned above, creating a load balancer relies on the Civo Cloud Controller Manager sending the appropriate request to the Civo API to handle the creation and configuration of the Load Balancer according to your specification.
-This system means that if you create any Service with type LoadBalancer, it will be picked up by the Civo API and as part of the Load balancers listing as well as on the cluster's dashboard page in your account.

 ### Deleting a Kubernetes load balancer
 The Cloud Controller Manager (CCM) running in your cluster will handle the deletion of a Civo load balancer once the accompanying Service is deleted from your cluster.
 You can delete the load balancer, and stop billing for the load balancer, by either deleting the service definition using the manifest file as in the example below, or by deleting the service from the cluster itself: